bendikwa/bendikwa.github.io/_posts/2025-05-17-Grampsweb-on-kubernetes-part5.markdown

 You can find out which `folders` are associated with which `tree names` in the `gramps-db` volume by looking at the `name.txt` file inside it.
 It contains the name of that `tree`.
 {: .notice--success}

-These are some of the more common `errors` I encountered while setting this up:

 ## Password authentication failed for user `user`
 {% highlight shell %}
 ERROR: Database connection failed.